readium/kotlin-toolkit/docs/guides/navigator-settings.md

 }
 ```

-:point_up: The individual `EpubSettings`' `Setting` properties are forwarded to `ReflowableUserSettings` to make it reusable with other similar implementations of `Configurable.Settings`.
+:question: The individual `EpubSettings`' `Setting` properties are forwarded to `ReflowableUserSettings` to be able to reuse it with other reflowable publication types.

 ### User settings composable for reflowable publications